 In this recipe, the main ingredients include tapioca pearls, sugar, eggs, milk, and vanilla.
 The whole process spans a total of 30 minutes and is simpler than you may think.
 It keeps well in the fridge for 3 days, so you can make a big batch and save some for later.

-Whether served cold or warm, this pudding is so creamy and rich with a subtle note of vanilla.
+Whether served cold or warm, this sweet is so creamy and rich with vanilla flavor.
 When you need a feel-good and easy treat to melt your stress away, put on your comfy and have a taste of this tapioca pudding.

 Refreshing Hawaiian Ice Creams To Cool The Summer Heat